John of Gaunt's chevauchée of 1373: Bypassing Paris

 The reconquest by Charles V of the territories conceded by the treaty of Brétigny in 1360.
 In yellow, John of Gaunt's chevauchée in 1373.

-We were in August when, banners all unfurled, a Wednesday morning, Froissart tells us, the troops left Calais, separated in two columns.
-The one of John IV marching southward, towards Hesdin, to make junction at the river Somme east of Amiens.
-The other, led by John of Gaunt, marching 60 km further east.
+Jean Froissart wrote, in 1835, that after Lancaster and the Duke of Brittany, an their troops, "had refreshed themselves in the city of Calais, and all their equipment was ready, their wagons loaded, and their horses shod, they set out one Wednesday morning, banners unfurled, and passed before Guînes and Ardres, and also before the castle of Montoire, which Hondecourt, a knight of Picardy, guarded.
+But the English never stopped there to attack; rather, they passed on, and came to lodge on that beautiful river which flows from Hosque."
+The troops left Calais, separated in two columns, with the one of John IV marching southward, towards Hesdin, to make junction at the river Somme east of Amiens.
+The other, led by John of Gaunt, marched 60 km further east.
 He passed in front of Guînes and Ardres, which were allied to him.
 For the first night of bivouacking, the English camp stretched over several miles, between Balinghem and Licques.
 On the next day, the soldiers rode to Saint-Omer, held by a vassal of the king of France.
 There, a few hours later at Thérouanne where 1200 French soldiers were gathered, no fight was engaged, each side observing the enemy beyond the fortifications.

 The column advanced around ten kilometers a day, pillaging and burning on a 20 km wide front.
 At the vanguard walked the troops commanded by the Marshals, followed by the group under orders from the two Dukes.
 Behind were the supply chariots.
 Finally, the Constable's army closed the march.
 The width of the front was a consequence of the need to sufficiently supply the men in food, but offered the disadvantage of having the groups dispersed, at the mercy of attacks from the French cavalry, or even peasants.

 This is how, on the following days, the invaders confronted French soldiers in Artois, in the outskirts of Aire-sur-la-Lys and Saint-Pol-sur-Ternoise.
 A violent skirmish happened before the walls of Doullens, which was almost captured.
 Around 19 August the two Dukes made junction on the Somme, after John of Gaunt, passing next to Arras, also failed to take Bray-sur-Somme.

 In the meantime in Amiens, in the French camp, Philip the Bold was completing his army to face them.
 Charles V had also called in reinforcement the troops of the captains stationed in Brittany: Bertrand du Guesclin, temporarily blocked in Derval, and with him, Olivier de Clisson, nicknamed the Butcher, the Viscount of Rohan, Jean de Bueil, etc. In Ribemont-sur-Ancre, the latter, supported by the lords of Chin and Bousies and 120 soldiers, attacked 80 soldiers of Hugh of Calveley, routing them.
 Continuing on their destructive path, the invaders set Roye on fire, whose inhabitants had sought refuge inside the fortified church.